wader/static-ffmpeg/README.md

 them as non-root even when used inside a container, especially so if running on input files that you don't control.

+### Known issues

+#### I see `Name does not resolve` errors for hosts that should resolve

+This could happen if the hostname resolve to more IP-addresses than can fit in DNS UDP packet (probably 512 bytes) causing the response to be truncated.
+Usually clients should then switch to TCP and redo the query but musl libc does currently not support DNS over TCP.

 ### TLS

 Binaries are built with TLS support but by default ffmpeg currently do